wch/r-source/ALTREP.md

-The [`ALTREP`](https://svn.r-project.org/R/branches/ALTREP) branch of the R svn repository provides an experimental framework for developing alternate representaitons of basic `R` objects.
+The [`ALTREP`](https://svn.r-project.org/R/branches/ALTREP) branch of the R svn repository provides an experimental framework for developing alternate representations of basic `R` objects.
 Some examples of intended uses would be to

 - allow vector data to be in a memory-mapped file or distributed;